troykyo/dssloopholes.github.io/category/business/Re-positioning.md

 #### Identifying Target Audience

 (Re)positioning involves identifying or redefining the target audience for the fashion brand.
 This could involve narrowing down the target market segment or expanding to new customer segments.
-Understanding the target audience's demographics, preferences, values, and behaviors is crucial for crafting a tailored value proposition and marketing messages that resonate with the intended consumers.
+Understanding the target audience's demographics, preferences, values, and behaviors is crucial for crafting a tailored value proposition and marketing messages that resonate with the intended users.

 #### Defining Value Proposition